Ipv6Python/mcafee-mwgapi/README.md

-# Overview:
+# McAfee WebGateway API Overview:

-This is an open source project to help developers working on the McAfee Web Gateway product, Since McAFee lacks a pre-developed code package.
+This is an open source project to help developers working on the McAfee Web Gateway REST API interface, Since McAFee lacks a pre-developed code package.
 Package is written in reference of MWG Version 8.2.